Guide international tourist from the most futuristic district of Shibuya in Tokyo to the historical sites that shaped modern Japan!

 This museum operates with various special exhibitions and does not have a permanent collection on display.
 If you plan to visit, it’s recommended to check the museum’s official website in advance for information on the current exhibitions and any other relevant details.

-Detour Point ❹ : Shibuya Public Toilet Project at Yoyogi Fukamachi Small Park
+Detour Point ❹ : The Tokyo Toilet Project at Yoyogi Fukamachi Small Park

 The stroll from Shibuya Station to Meiji Shrine is about 2.6 km.
 For me, it’s a walk in the park, but it might be quite a stretch for pity human being on two legs.
 Inside the shrine territory, there are cafes and such, so taking some leisurely time there is a great idea.
 Alternatively, heading back to Takeshita Street in front of Harajuku Station and replenishing your energy in the lively city atmosphere is also a good plan.